meduardaeneves/meduardaeneves.github.io/files/game_data/blackjack/README.md

   <img src="files/blackjack_playing.png" width="750">
 </p>

 This is BlackJack game versus the PC.
 Your goal is to beat the computer.

-To play the game you can enter the game's Portfolio Link, for online acess, or download all the python files in this repository and execute it in your personal code editor.
+To play the game you can enter the game's Portfolio Link, for online access, or download all the python files in this repository and execute it in your personal code editor.
+To execute this second way you need to play the "sec014_mine_final_project_game.py" file.

 ## Game Rules